 The “Plaça de la Reina”, built in 1863, is located at the end of the Paseo del Borne.
 It is west of the cathedral in the historic center of the island’s capital, Palma.
 In the middle of the square is a round fountain surrounded by a flowerbed in honor of Joan Alcover.
 There are also some ombú trees in the complex that are otherwise only native to South America.
 Furthermore there is a stand for the coachmen from Palma.
 It is a very nice square where you can take a break.

 La Lonja de Palma de Mallorca is one of the masterpieces of Gothic architecture in Mallorca.
 It was built by Guillem Sagrera between 1420 and 1452 and was the headquarters of the College of Merchants.
 This old fish market is a great place for nice photos!

-Sa Feixina park – ending point of Palma scavenger hunt
+Sa Feixina park – ending point of Palma scavenger hunt and city tour

 Very Tranquil Quiet Space to have a walk around or sit and Relax, lovely fountains and Monument with lovely detail.
 Nice to have a break away from the traffic.
 It is lovely in the summer time, very popular with the locals at the weekend.

 Only logged in customers who have purchased this product may leave a review.